 Avoid potentially stringy or tough additions such as celery, fennel, or fat asparagus.

-Prep Fillings Strategically
+3. Prep Your Fillings Strategically

 For the smoothest sushi rolling (and eating) experience, it’s important to be strategic in the way you prepare your chosen fillings.
 The best approach depends on the ingredient.